mathesar-foundation/mathesar-website/about.md

 %}

 {% capture highlight %}
-We’re not trying to create new abstractions.
-Or make a complex tool that people struggle to get their heads around.
-We’re aiming to stay true to database ideals.
+Mathesar is a non-profit project.
+Our goal is to make **understanding and working with data easy for everyone**.

-We want to make existing Postgres functionality more accessible – in a user-friendly way.
+Databases have been around for a long time and solve common data problems really well.
+But, working with databases often requires custom software.
+Or complex tooling that people struggle to get their heads around.

-Mathesar is a tool that our entire team wants to use.
-We're our own users.
+We want to make existing database functionality more accessible – in a user-friendly way.
 {% endcapture %}

 {% include highlight.html header='Our mission' content=highlight theme='dark' %}